NCSEA Leadership Awards

-Recipients of the NCSEA Leadership Awards reflect and embody the mission and values of NCSEA; to enhance the financial, medical and emotional support that parents provide for their children and to increase public awareness of the child support program’s contribution to the best interests of the families and children served.
-The accomplishments of award winners serves to inspire current and future child support leaders, professionals and program collaborators to further advance and improve the child support program in its mission and goals.
+Recipients of the NCSEA Leadership Awards reflect and embody the mission and values of NCSEA; enhancing the financial, medical and emotional support parents provide for their children and increasing public awareness of the child support program’s contribution to the best interests of the families and children served.
+The accomplishments of award winners serve to inspire current and future child support leaders, professionals and program collaborators, further advancing and improving the child support program’s mission and goals.

 - Innovative Partnership/Collaboration Award– recognizes innovation in partnerships between a child support agency and any other group(s) that assists families.
-This includes, but is not limited to, collaborations between a child support agency and court or another agency, organization, or program serving parents, families or children.
+This includes, but is not limited to, collaborations between a child support agency and court or another agency, organization, or program serving parents, families or children

 NCSEA offers scholarships to the NCSEA Leadership Symposium each year.
 Information on the 2023 scholarships can be found on the Leadership Symposium 2023 Scholarships webpage